 However, it must be taken into account that the increase in processing capacities should be thought out and coordinated.
 Otherwise, a sharp rise in prices is possible due to competition for raw materials and a violation of the stability of the domestic market.

-Regular attendance at industry events at various levels will help to look at the potato product complex as a single interconnected mechanism, and eventually to move away from the ongoing rhetoric about food security in the field of more specific decisions.
+Regular attendance at industry events at various levels will help to look at the potato complex as a single interconnected mechanism, and over time, move away from the incessant rhetoric about food security into more concrete solutions.
 Understanding will come.
 Probably…

 And Belgium said goodbye to us with rain.
 Beautiful, small and well-fed country.